reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you want to delete project integrations with Jira Server and link your project with global configurations, please perform actions described below:

-1. Login as an ADMIN or Project Manager
+1. Log in as an ADMIN or Project Manager

 2. Go to Project Settings > Integrations

-3. Click on the JIRA Server integration pannel
+3. Click on the JIRA Server integration panel

 4. Click on "Reset to global settings" button

-5. Confirm actions
+5. Confirm the action

 [ ![Reset to Global Jira Integration](Images/userGuide/gettingStarted/JiraGlobal.png) ](https://youtu.be/KIrEVY-DKiA)

 ### Some tricks when you create a new connection:

 1. Verify that the link to the JIRA Server system is correct.
-There are some variants are possible, for instance: https://jira.company.com/jira https://jiraeu.company.com
+There are several possible variants are possible, for instance: https://jira.company.com/jira https://jiraeu.company.com

 2. Verify the project key in JIRA Server is correct.
 Please fill in the Project key field with project key-value, e.g. project ABC-DEF has key ABCDEF.

 3. Verify the username and password data.
 Make sure, that the login name and not the email are in the username field.
 In case all the data above is correct, but the error appears again, check whether the user's credentials to JIRA Server are not expired.
 As far as JIRA Server sends the request in HTML format, we are not able to display the real reason for the error.
 To check and/or resolve the issue, please do the next steps:

    *    Open JIRA Server page
-   *    Login JIRA Server with domain credentials using basic authorization (i.e., fill in user's login name and password into the fields)
+   *    Log in to JIRA Server with domain credentials using basic authorization (i.e., fill in user's login name and password into the fields)
    *    Submit the login form Screen with CAPTCHA should appear
    *    Enter the symbols
    *    Submit the credentials again